-- 26. The use of online investment platforms to invest in shares is becoming increasingly common.
-This interpretation statement provides guidance for individuals who invest in shares, so they are aware of their tax obligations. - 27.
-The statement focuses on the income tax consequences of using online investment platforms (whether the platforms are based in New Zealand or offshore).
-The principles in the statement would also apply more widely to individuals using other forms of share investment (such as brokers).
-Different rules may apply to investments made through other entities such as companies and trusts, which are outside the scope of this statement.
+- 26. This interpretation statement provides guidance for individuals who invest in shares, so they are aware of their tax obligations.
+The statement focuses on the income tax consequences of individuals using online investment platforms (whether the platforms are based in New Zealand or offshore).
+The principles in the statement also apply more widely to other forms of direct share investment by individuals (such as using brokers or financial advisors). - 27.
+Different rules may apply to investments made using other entities such as companies and trusts, which are outside the scope of this statement.
+Also, different rules may apply to investments in other assets, managed funds and PIEs.
+For information on how PIE investments are taxed, see Inland Revenue's website: Portfolio investment entities (PIEs) for New Zealand residents. - 28.
+Part one of this statement applies to investors who hold: - shares in New Zealand companies; - shares in Australian companies that are exempt from the FIF rules; or - foreign shares that are not subject to the FIF rules (because when added together all the investor's attributing interests cost \$50,000 or less to buy).5 - The FIF rules in part two apply to investors when at any time in an income year they 29. hold foreign shares (and other attributing interests) that: